IrvingZha0/lab-bcos/docs/AMOP.md

 ```

 ## Running the test app locally
-After creating the above configurations, you can start the AMPO server and client with the below command lines:
+After creating the above configurations, you can start the AMOP server and client with the below command lines:

 Start AMOP server: